albar965/littlenavmap-manual/src/en/APPROACHES.rst

 |Departure Runway| |Destination Runway| Set Departure Runway and Set Destination Runway
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Procedures are very often tied to a runway.
-Therefore, a departure and destination runway can be selected instead of an procedure.
+A departure and destination runway can be selected instead of an procedure.

-Selecting a destination runway add a final approach leg and which can be
+Selecting a destination runway adds a final approach leg (runway centerline extension) which can be
 customized by changing altitude, length and offset angle.
 This allows *Little
 Navmap* to give vertical guidance and to show ILS and/or VASI slopes at
 the destination.